 My question is do I need to be concerned about the power supply if I replace the hard drive in my computer with an SSD?

-This is a pretty old machine and it only has a 350 watt power supply in it.
+This is a pretty old machine and I don’t know if the power supply is up to the task of powering an SSD.
 I don’t want to burn it up or damage anything by over-loading the power supply.

-Rick’s answer: You can safely replace the hard drive in your PC with an SSD with no worries at all, Oliver.
+Rick’s answer: You should be able to safely replace the hard drive in your PC with an SSD with no worries at all, Oliver.

-SSDs typically draw less current from a computer’s power supply than spinning hard drives, therefore the power supply that’s already in your PC should easily power your new SSD.
+SSDs typically draw less current from a computer’s power supply than spinning hard drives, therefore the power supply that’s already powering the hard drive should easily handle the power requirements of a new SSD.

 Of course that answer assumes that you’re truly going to replace the hard drive with the SSD instead of adding the SSD as a second drive.